adityavadalkar/Plagiarism-Detection/README.md

 ```

 ## Important files
-You can find the modified attention and the dataloader in the src folder in the file called MUSEAttention.py and dataset_bert_4.py respectively.
+You can find the model in d_graph_hier_mat_model.py and dataloader in the file src/dataset_bert_4.py.